Physics Wallah: Allegations by teachers

 In March 2023, several teachers at the ed-tech company alleged that the vision of the company was being disillusioned and in response started an independent YouTube channel by the name, 'Sankalp Bharat'.
 Through a video uploaded on the same YouTube channel, they delved into the reasons behind their departure from Physics Wallah, citing the company's atmosphere as the primary factor.
 Additionally, they alleged that students at the Kota center of Physics Wallah were not receiving an education that justified the tuition fees being charged.

-In response, a teacher of the company, Pankaj Sijariya, alleged in a video that the three ex-PW teachers – Tarun Kumar, Manish Dubey, and Sarvesh Dixit were offered ₹5 crore each to resign from Physics Wallah and join the rival company, Adda247.
+In response, a teacher of the same company, Pankaj Sijariya, alleged in a video that the three ex-PW teachers – Tarun Kumar, Manish Dubey, and Sarvesh Dixit were offered ₹5 crore each to resign from Physics Wallah and join the rival company, Adda247.
 The three teachers, in a video claimed that Pankaj Sijairya accused them of accepting bribes from rival platform Adda247.
 The company has refused to comment on the validity of the claims and in a statement to Business Today called the allegations a "distraction".